 Joy’s personal voyage has brought her from the tenements of the Lower East Side of New York, to the Edenwald Housing Projects in the Bronx, to the rocky shores of eastern Long Island, to the gulf coast of Florida—and to the gentle hills of Jonesborough, Tennessee.
 She has been a teacher, a job coach, a union leader, a musician, an actress, a hiker, a ballroom dancer—as well as a wife, mother, grandmother and great-grandmother.
 Mix this full life together—with passion, perseverance, love and wonder—with a dash of laughter and a sprinkle of tears—and Joy has taken on her new life’s role as The Braided Teller.

-Joy has almost completed the requirements for a Masters Certificate in Storytelling at ETSU.
+Joy has a Masters Certificate in Storytelling at ETSU.
 She has studied with Elizabeth Ellis, Doug Lipman, David Novack, and Shonaleigh Cumbers.

 In Florida, she has performed at Tellabration, and at the Florida Storytelling Festival.
 In Tennessee, she has performed at the NSA Festival Swapping Grounds, Walter State College, and the Umoja Festival in Johnson City; she tells regularly at the Story Slams in Johnson City and at the Crumley House.